stackforge/pecan/docs/source/commands.rst

 Command Line Pecan
 ==================

-Any Pecan application can be controlled and inspected from the command line using the built-in ``pecan`` command.
-The usage examples of the ``pecan`` command in this document are intended to be invoked from your project's root directory.
+Any Pecan application can be controlled and inspected from the command line using the built-in :command:`pecan` command.
+The usage examples of :command:`pecan` in this document are intended to be invoked from your project's root directory.

 Serving a Pecan App For Development
 -----------------------------------

-Pecan comes bundled with a lightweight WSGI development server based on Python's ``wsgiref.simpleserver`` module.
+Pecan comes bundled with a lightweight WSGI development server based on Python's :py:mod:`wsgiref.simpleserver` module.

 Serving your Pecan app is as simple as invoking the ``pecan serve`` command::